mzur/webdev/lesson-1/README.md

 cd webdev
 ```

 Next, copy a nice image into this directory.
-If you do not have one yourself, take [a shroom](shroom.jpg).
+If you do not have one yourself, take [a shroom 🍄](shroom.jpg).

 Now we can start the web server: